isomerpages/mlaw-marketingshopfront/_dispute-resolution/2a-commercial-arbitration.md

 ---
 title: Commercial Arbitration
-permalink: /dispute-resolution/dispute-resolution-centres/commercial-arbitration/
+permalink: /dispute-resolution/dispute-resolution-institutions/commercial-arbitration/
-third_nav_title: Dispute Resolution Centres
+third_nav_title: Dispute Resolution Institutions
 ---

 Singapore’s dispute resolution regime is open and transparent, and parties have ready access to international judges, arbitrators, mediators and counsel.
 Parties who choose Singapore will have a full suite of top-class arbitration, litigation and mediation services to choose from.